CarletonComputerScienceSociety/ccss-docs/docs/student-handbook/6-technical/6-text-editors-and-coffee.md

-# Meet your new best friends
+<h1> Meet your new best friends </h1>
 A computer science student should never be caught without two things: coffee and code.
-One of the things that you need to write code is a _text editor_.
-A text editor is a piece of software that allows you to write, well, text.
+One of the things that you need to write code is a **text editor**.
+A text editor is a piece of software that allows you to write text.
 The simplest text editor would be Notepad.
 But, as you'll find, Notepad has pretty poor support for anything more than writing down notes (no automatic indentation, syntax linting, etc.)